OrdnanceSurvey/openspace-ios-sdk/README.md

 - "OV1"  // Overview 1
 - "OV0"  // Overview 0

-// Users with an appropriate commercial licence can also select to use these products:
+// Users with an appropriate commercial or direct licence can also select to use these products:

 - "VML"  // Vector Map Local
 - "VMLR" // Vector Map Local resampled